Eliminate complexity and save time with easy-to-use Hyper-V cloning

-Store, Copy and Clone Virtual Machines and Host Settings With 5nine Manager
+Store, Copy and Clone Virtual Machines and Host Settings With 5nine Cloud Manager

 Eliminate the need to perform the same routine operations over and over again.
-5nine Manager allows you to create exact clones of VMs in just a few clicks – while giving you the ability to customize your clones to meet your unique requirements, including name, path for VM data, and destination folder for storage and configuration purposes.
-5nine Manager also provides an intuitive, step-by-step wizard that guides you through every step of the Hyper-V cloning process – no PowerShell required.
+5nine Cloud Manager allows you to create exact clones of VMs in just a few clicks – while giving you the ability to customize your clones to meet your unique requirements, including name, path for VM data, and destination folder for storage and configuration purposes.
+5nine Cloud Manager also provides an intuitive, step-by-step wizard that guides you through every step of the Hyper-V cloning process – no PowerShell required.

 - Convert existing VMs into templates for later use.
 Attach files like VHD, VHDX and ISOs to your templates